Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Discussions

-Our Margin-aware Data Selection strategy aims to prioritize training samples with greater room for improvement.
-Unlike prior work that employs single-model difficulty estimates~\citep{shi2025efficient, bae2025online}, our method measures the \textit{learning potential} of each sample using the performance gap between the policy model and other competent LLMs, thereby amplifying sample-wise \textit{learning potential}.

-To validate this approach, we conduct data selection experiments on WritingBench~\citep{DBLP:journals/corr/abs-2503-05244} Hard training dataset, training \textit{Qwen2.5-7B-WritingBench-SFT} model with high-quality references generated by \textit{Qwen-plus}~\citep{DBLP:journals/corr/abs-2412-15115}.
-We adopt WritingBench~\citep{DBLP:journals/corr/abs-2503-05244} to benchmark writing capabilities due to its broad coverage and evaluation efficiency.
-As shown in Table~\ref{ablation:data_selection}, the results indicate that our strategy can boost learning efficiency by choosing samples with higher learning potential.
-Compared to difficulty-prioritized approaches, our selected samples are slightly less difficult—as reflected by higher initial score measured with the policy model—highlighting the effectiveness of using \textit{learning potential} rather than absolute difficulty for data selection.
+To validate our Margin-aware Data Selection strategy, we conduct experiments on the WritingBench training set, training \textit{Qwen2.5-7B-WritingBench-SFT} model with high-quality references generated by Qwen-Plus.
+We adopt WritingBench to benchmark writing capability due to its broad coverage and efficiency, and we report mean performance and standard deviation across three independent evaluation runs.
+As shown in Table~\ref{ablation:data_selection}, the results indicate that our strategy can boost learning efficiency by choosing samples with higher learning potential, highlighting the effectiveness of \textit{learning potential} as the key metric.